SyartDev/SyartDev/README.md

 <details>
 <summary> 👨‍💻 My Journey</summary>
-My journey into cybersecurity and ethical hacking began with a fascination for coding at age 11.
-Starting with Python, I quickly mastered its fundamentals.
-However, my interest shifted towards cybersecurity at age 14, leading me to explore ethical hacking.
-Through self-study and online resources, I honed my skills in areas like penetration testing and vulnerability assessment.
-My dedication to cybersecurity grew as I delved deeper into the field, continuously pushing myself to learn and adapt to new challenges.
+My journey into coding and cybersecurity began with a fascination for coding at the age of 11.
+I started learning Python and quickly mastered its fundamentals.
+However, my interest shifted towards cybersecurity when I was 14 years old.
+I pursued an apprenticeship and further education in the field.
+During this time, I honed my skills in areas such as penetration testing and vulnerability assessment.
+My dedication to cybersecurity continued to grow as I delved deeper into the field, constantly pushing myself to learn and adapt to new challenges.
 </details>